Ski & Sail in Svalbard: The Edge of the World

 UNLIMITED PEAKS FOR UNLIMITED SKIING

-Be the first — or one of the first— to ascend and descend epic peaks jutting into the cobalt sky.
+Be the first — or one of the first ever — to ascend and descend epic peaks jutting into the cobalt sky.
 The endless terrain is remarkably accessible.

 Most of the skiing is consistent with low 30-degree angles, but steeper skiing can be found for anyone looking to challenge themselves.